Testing the problem of time with cold atoms

 In Fig. \ref{Fig3} we report the measured values of $\phi$ and $\Sigma$ ordered with respect to the entropic time.
 With the exception of a few 'wiggles' where $dS$ and $d\phi$ change sign, caused by the coarse sampling in the clock field $\phi$, the ordering of the data broadly reflects the one in lab time.
 The spacing between the data points, which indicates the speed at which time is flowing, is however very different, as expected from what reported in Fig. \ref{Fig2}.
-For low values of $V$ we observe the cycling evolution of the universe from the big bang to the big crunch (as we do using the external lab time).
+For low values of $V$ we observe the cycling evolution of the \rizp{bright sector} from the big bang to the big crunch (as we do using the external lab time).
 For these settings the exchange of entropy between the dark and the bright sector is almost entirely reversible.
 In contrast with what observed in lab time, no entropic time elapses between a big crunch and the subsequent big bang, because no entropy is exchanged there.
-Note in Fig. \ref{Fig3} b) that, because the center of the potential barrier is at $\phi=0$, $\phi$ is bound by the thickness of the barrier, so that the bright sector never experiences the 'singularity' in the big bang or big crunch.
+Note in Fig. \ref{Fig3} a) that, because the center of the potential barrier is at $\phi=0$, $\phi$ is bound by the thickness of the barrier, so that the bright sector never experiences the 'singularity' in the big bang or big crunch.
 For higher values of $V$ the exchange of entropy is progressively reduced and, as a result, the entropic time flows slower (although in lab time all traces have the same length).
-For V$\simeq$ 1 we reach the conditions for which the dynamics of the universe is no more cyclic, but instead evolves towards its 'heath death', where the entropic time completely stops (corresponding to a stationary state in lab time).
+For V$\simeq$ 1 we reach the conditions for which the dynamics of the bright sector is no longer cyclic, but instead evolves towards its 'heat death', where the entropic time completely stops (corresponding to a stationary state in lab time).

-From the test on our experimental data, the above definition of entropic time appears to be a meaningful choice for the internal time variable (actually more meaningful than the external lab time), providing a robust arrow that is directly linked to the entropic dynamics.
-The next step is to derive a (entropic) time-dependent Schr\"odinger equation for the wavefunction of the bright universe, starting from the (lab) time-independent Hamiltonian of Eq. \ref{GPE}.
+From the test on our experimental data, the above definition of entropic time appears to be a meaningful choice for the internal time variable, providing a robust arrow that is directly linked to the entropic dynamics.
+The next step is to derive a (entropic) time-dependent Schr\"odinger equation for the wavefunction of the bright sector, starting from the (lab) time independent Hamiltonian of Eq. \ref{GPE}.
 To do so, we write the (lab) time independent Schr\"odinger equation: